Placed Right Fence Co.

-NH's frost line sits at 48 inches in most of the state.
-Get post depth wrong and you'll be resetting your fence every spring.
+In New Hampshire the ground freezes deep, and posts that don't reach below the frost line heave every spring.
+Get post depth wrong and you'll be resetting your fence every winter.
 Here's how to do it right the first time.

 What Frost Heave Actually Does to a Fence